Enter the values and select the method, the calculator will calculate the Greatest Common Factor.

 Solution:

-"The Euclidean Algorithm is a method in which two numbers are repeatedly applying the formula GCF of (a, b) = GCF(b, a mod b) until the remainder becomes zero, at which point the non-zero divisor is the Greatest Common Factor"
+"The Euclidean set of rules is a method in which numbers are again and again making use of the system GCF of (a, b) = GCF(b, a mod b) until the the rest becomes zero, at which point the non-zero divisor is the greatest common factor"

 For Example: